funkhaus/wp-shopify/README.md

 ```

 Remember that tags marked with data attributes like `data-cart="line-items"` and `data-cart="line-item-count"` will fill themselves automatically - all you need to do is make sure the product ID metadata is set on the product's Page.

+### Events

+There are a few events available for you to hook into:

+* `wshop-cart-initialized` is triggered on `jQuery(document)` when the cart is set up.
+* `wshop-products-initialized` is triggered on `jQuery(document)` when the products have been initialized, and passes products.length as a parameter.
+* `wshop-image-loaded` is triggered on its containg product block when a `data-product="image"` finishes loading its image.
+* `wshop-variant-change` is triggered on its containing product block when a product variant is selected.
+* `wshop-product-added` is triggered on `jQuery(document)` when a product is added to the cart.

 --------